Bazifrasool/Reverse_Image_Search/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-Just Clone the repositories and run the follwing commands.
+Just Clone the repositories and run the following commands.

-1.pip install -r requirements.txt
+1. pip install -r requirements.txt

-2.python3 init.py
+2. python3 init.py

-3.You can also run the ipynb in the Demofolder
+3. You can also run the ipynb in the Demofolder

 <!-- USAGE EXAMPLES -->